Senior Events Manager: Job Description

 - Experience with interdepartmental collaboration and managing vendor and other external relationships.

 - Proven project management skills, including the creation of work plans and timelines.

 - Flexible, highly organized, and proven ability to juggle multiple and competing tasks and demands, as well as impeccable follow-up and attention to detail.

 - Experience managing projects with short lead times and time sensitive deadlines in a productive and professional manner, with strong attention to detail and a positive attitude.

-- Work with minimal direct supervision and manage multiple events/projects, while being a committed team player and mentor for other members of the team.
+- Work with minimal direct supervision and manage multiple events/projects, while being a committed team player and who can manage and mentor other members of the team.

 - High degree of proficiency with Microsoft Office applications (particularly Excel, Word, Power Point).
 SharePoint, Splash, Box, Monday, and Salesforce experience a plus.

-- Integrity, intelligence, flexibility, and a can-do attitude.
+- Integrity, intelligence, flexibility with a can-do attitude.

 - Understanding of and commitment to the goals of the program and the Foundation.

 The Mellon Foundation is committed to providing compensation that is competitive and equitable within the philanthropic sector.
 The estimated salary range for this role is $110,000–$125,000.
 The amount of pay offered will be determined by a number of factors, including but not limited to qualifications, unique skills, credentials or experience that is expected to impact the candidate’s contribution to the role.
 We will also consider market data as well as the Foundation’s internal pay equity framework.
 Mellon is an equal opportunity employer and offers a generous total reward package that provides base salary as well as a comprehensive benefits program, and an excellent working environment.